SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Zigbee Security.md

 Most of the security topics we have discussed had to do with security considerations within EmberZNet and primarily with network security.
 But there are other issues which reside outside the stack.
 This is some details on an “IoT worm” which was created by some researchers in Israel and Canada.
 They were able to exploit two bugs within Phillips bulbs which allowed them to spread a virus across Phillips Hue bulbs.

-First they exploiting a bug in Atmel’s ZLL implementation they were able to touchlink to a bulb from hundreds of meters away (a process that generally needs to be within a few centimeters).
+First they exploited a bug in Atmel’s ZLL implementation they were able to touchlink to a bulb from hundreds of meters away (a process that generally needs to be within a few centimeters).
 Doing so, they could “steal” the light bulbs from it’s network to their own network.
 Then they further exploited the fact that Phillips didn’t require signed bootload images to install their own hacked firmware within the lights.
 This allowed them to spread a self propogating worm.

 This demonstrates not just the need for companies like Phillips to consider security as they make their devices, but also vendors, like even Silicon Labs, to make sure they properly test their stacks and don’t have bugs like this in their code.